biometrics/openbr/docs/docs/tutorials.md

 OpenBR exposes a [C++ API](api_docs/cpp_api.md) that can be embedded into your own applications.
 Let's step through the example code at ```app/example/face_recognition.cpp``` and learn about using OpenBR as a library.

-Our main function starts with-
+Our main function starts with:

     br::Context::initialize(argc, argv)

-This is the first step in any OpenBR application, it initializes the global context.
+This is the first step in any OpenBR-based application, it initializes the global context.

     QSharedPointer<br::Transform> transform = br::Transform::fromAlgorithm("FaceRecognition");
     QSharedPointer<br::Distance> distance = br::Distance::fromAlgorithm("FaceRecognition");